The Faculty of Science and Engineering is committed to environmental sustainability within its processes, its teaching and its research.

 Laurence Stamford, Chemical Engineer

 In his everyday practice, and in his research, teaching and public engagement work, Laurence helps to make a difference to environmental sustainability.
-Some of Laurence’s endeavours to environmental sustainability include spearheading the Green Impact scheme within the School of Chemical Engineering and Analytical Sciences, which led to a School-wide switch to recycled paper and delivering numerous sustainability-related talks to the public.
+Some of Laurence’s endeavours to environmental sustainability include spearheading the Green Impact scheme within the Department of Chemical Engineering and Analytical Sciences, which led to a Department-wide switch to recycled paper and delivering numerous sustainability-related talks to the public.

 Laurence also started the first Green Impact Team in CEAS (the Sustainable Industrial Systems team) and delivered talks and activities on the sustainability of energy systems at Manchester Science Festival (2015 & 2016), Runshaw College (January 2016), Manchester Museum’s ‘Climate Control’ programme (July 2016) and NERC’s ‘Into the Blue’ event (October 2016).